-The Board retains the right to vary from policy if required.
-However, any variation from policy and the reasons for it will be disclosed.
+The Board retains the right to vary from policy.
+Any variation from policy and the reasons for it will be disclosed.
 There was no variation from policy in setting the STI financial performance targets for FY22.

 6.3.2.1.1 FY22 STI Financial Performance Outcomes